 This adventure always begins with the desire to explore your inner world.
 Do you hear this call to investigate the unknown?
 The most important journey you can take is one of self-discovery.
-Does this Journey resonate with you?
+Does this journey resonate with you?

 What is Your Inner Quest?

 This journey is an adventure into the world of consciousness, but it has nothing to do with the belief in Gods and imaginary enemies of organized religion.
 This quest is about the use of processes to explore the mind.
 The goal is self-development.
-It’s about making you a better person, which means you will make the world better and create a positive legacy.
+It’s about making you a better person, which means you will improve the world and create a positive legacy.

 Is The Inner Quest Really That Important?

 Life is about lessons, creating a positive shadow, and making the world better for everyone and every living thing.
 The experience of life is the journey.

 When we are ready, the quest calls us.
 The innate desire prompts us to seek answers to the important questions about who we are, what we are, and why we are here.
 This adventure begins when you answer the call.
 So, what does answering the call entail?
 What do I have to do?
 Where do you want to go?

 If you have a destination in mind, you can create a roadmap.
 Let’s say you want to be enlightened.
 Start with the tools that expand your awareness.
 If you want to be a spiritual writer, start writing.
 Or perhaps you want to be a Guru.
 If that is your goal, start by helping people and learning as mantras as you can.
 Maybe your goal is to learn and grow.
 If that is your goal, you can start by reading the articles and learning some of the spiritual methods provided on this website.

 As you travel this mystical adventure of life, unexpected things happen.
 Life can make you change course.
 So you’ll need to revise your plan from time to time.
 You will learn the most important journey you can take is one of self-discovery.
 If you ignore this opportunity, you will regret it.